 Code splitting helps you break your app into smaller pieces that load only when needed, instead of making users download the whole app right away.

-When Should You Use Code Splitting?
+When Should You Use Code Splitting for React App Performance?

-- Routes that aren't needed right away
+- Routes that aren't needed right away:

-Components that appear based on user actions, like a modal, chat widget, or special offer. - Large third-party libraries
+Components that appear based on specific user actions, such as a complex modal, a customer support chat widget, or an interactive "Special Offer" overlay.

 If unnecessary re-renders were a villain, these three would be the superhero team saving the day!

-Use React.memo to stop a component from re-rendering if its props haven't changed:
+Use React. memo to stop a component from re-rendering if its props haven't changed:

 Perfect for components that don't need to update unless something specific changes.